msalahz/contactory/docs/ADR-003-internationalization.md

 - Learning curve for logical properties if team is unfamiliar
 - Need to audit and update existing components for logical properties
 - Additional testing overhead for both layout directions
-- Translation file management overhead
+- Translation file management across multiple directories
 - Initial setup complexity for i18next configuration
+- Need to update `resources.ts` when adding new features

 ---